pzqpzq/LSF_MDia/README.md

 5. **Strategic dialects help hard tasks.** Expert-style strategy dialects can help strong but verbose listeners on difficult math and reasoning tasks.

 In short, LLMs do not merely reason; they can invent dialects, teach through dialects, resist dialects, and code-switch across domains.

 ---

-## Security, privacy, and sanitization

-This repository should not contain:

-- API keys;
-- Hugging Face tokens;
-- SSH credentials;
-- remote-server paths;
-- API usage ledgers;
-- full private prompts or full benchmark contexts;
-- long-running server logs.

-Credentials must be supplied at runtime through environment variables such as `MDIA_API_KEY`, `SILICONFLOW_API_KEY`, or `OPENAI_API_KEY`.

----

-## Scope notes

-- MDia-Routed-v2 is a compact release, not the full experimental workspace.
-- The included LiveCodeBench setting is an output-prediction diagnostic based on public test cases, not full pass@1 code generation.
-- The route map was selected from an official-slice exploratory sweep.
-For broad generalization claims, run a fresh held-out validation slice using the same route map.
-- Selected routed outputs are sanitized: full prompts, full contexts, gold answers, API keys, usage ledgers, remote paths, and logs are omitted.
-- LSF traces are algorithmic artifacts for improving the accuracy–token frontier.
-They should not be treated as guaranteed faithful explanations of a model’s internal causal reasoning process.

----

-## Roadmap

-- [ ] Add the cleaned `LSF-v2/` folder and pipeline figures to the public repository.
-- [ ] Add fuller data-preparation instructions for each benchmark family.
-- [ ] Add unit tests for `mdia.routing`, `mdia.prompts`, and `mdia.evaluate`.
-- [ ] Add plotting utilities for accuracy–token frontier figures.
-- [ ] Add a stable citation entry for the MDia extension when available.
-- [ ] Add a formal license file before wider external reuse.

----